 * Over 10,000 New Brunswick public school students have reaped the rewards of dance education through this acclaimed program since its inception in 1984

-* The curriculum for the program was originally written by a committee of dance educators and New
+* The curriculum for the program was originally written by a committee of dance educators and New Brunswick school administrators and remains a working document that is updated regularly to meet and exceed the New Jersey Core Curriculum Standards for dance education.

 As a finale to their DANCE POWER experience, students are invited to show-off their new skills in front of friends and family in a culminating performance.
 The final performance is highly-anticipated and serves as a powerful visual reminder of the programs impact on the local community; the sheer number of people in attendance and energy in the theater is impressive.